HL7/cql/input/pages/02-authorsguide.md

     and C.indication in "Fever"
 ```

 Note that because CQL uses three-valued logic, the result of evaluating any given boolean-valued condition may be _unknown_ (<span class="kw">null</span>).
 For example, if the list of inpatient encounters from the first example contains some elements whose <span class="id">period</span> attribute is <span class="kw">null</span>, the result of the condition for that element will not be <span class="kw">false</span>, but <span class="kw">null</span>, indicating that it is not known whether or not the duration of the encounter was at least 120 days.
 For the purposes of evaluating a filter, only elements where the condition evaluates to <span class="kw">true</span> are included in the result, effectively ignoring the entries for which the logical expression evaluates to <span class="kw">null</span>.
-For more discussion on three-valued logic, see the section on <<Missing Information>> in the Author's Guide, as well as the section on <<03-developersguide.adoc#nullological-operators,Nullological Operators>> in the Developer's guide.
+For more discussion on three-valued logic, see the section on [Missing Information>> in the Author's Guide, as well as the section on [Nullological Operators](03-developersguide.adoc#nullological-operators) in the Developer's guide.

 ### Shaping